digitoimistodude/dudestack/README.md

 Dudestack is a modern WordPress toolkit that helps you get started with the best development tools and project structure - just like [Bedrock](https://github.com/roots/bedrock).

 The idea is to have just one command for starting the project.
-Saves 10 hours easily in each project start when *Dont-Repeat-Yourself* -stuff are fully automated!
+Saves dozens of hours easily in each project start when DRY (*Dont-Repeat-Yourself*) stuff are fully automated!

 After setting up, you can start a new project just by running: